morrownr/88x2bu/README.md

 ```bash
 $ ip link show
 ```
-Note: The names of the ethernet and WiFi interfaces will need to replace eth0 and wlan0 if your system uses different names.
+Note: The names of the ethernet and WiFi interfaces will need to replace eth0 and wlan0 below if your system uses different names.

 -----
 ```bash